adnguyen/Circadian_rhythm_runs_seasonal_timing/Readme.md

   * Free_run_trik_position: trikinetics position for free - run experiment
   * Free_run_entry_date: the date when a sample entered the free- run experiment
   * Free_run_entry_time: the time when a sample entered the free- run experiment
+  * Free_run_exit_date: the date when a sample exited the free run experiment due to death
+  * Free_run_exit_time: the time when a sample exited the free-run experiment
   * notes_3: notes for free run experiment